-- Responsible for the implementation and embedding of risk management activities

-- Reviews and challenges the risk information provided by Risk Owners - Reports to the Executive Committee, although the Audit Committee has the power to request attendance or reports from the Risk Management Group directly if it is felt this is necessary
+- Chaired by the Head of Security and Risk Management and responsible for the implementation and embedding of risk management activities. - Reviews and challenges the risk information provided by Risk Owners. - Reports to the Executive Committee, although the Audit Committee has the power to request attendance or reports from the Risk Management Group directly if it is felt this is necessary.